semihsalihoglu-uw/cs848-fall-2024/assignments/assignment1.md

 ```
 You can look at [this video](https://www.youtube.com/watch?v=yKcVV_bhBTo) as well to learn more about how to use Kùzu Explorer.

 If you want to learn about using Python virtual environments to isolate the pip installations you do on system, you can look at [venv](https://docs.python.org/3/library/venv.html).
+[Here](https://mnzel.medium.com/how-to-activate-python-venv-on-a-mac-a8fa1c3cb511) are simpler instructions if you're on a Mac.

 ## Problem statement